 Through this work, I argue that international political economy scholars should go further than recognise the inherent complexity of the international realm and adopt the analytical tools put forward by complexity theory.
 I expect that this theoretical approach will allow me to produce an original contribution to the academic research being done on both e-commerce and global governance.
 It should notably contribute to critically reappraise the extensive use of neoliberal economic principles in the study of international political economy.

-Leo Steeds started his programme in October 2015 on an ESRC Doctoral Training Centre studentship and is co-supervised with Stuart Elden.
+Leo Steeds successfully defended his PhD at an examination held at the University of Warwick in January 2020.
+He started his programme in October 2015 on an ESRC Doctoral Training Centre studentship and was co-supervised with Stuart Elden.
+His thesis was entitled, 'Earth, Property, Territory: The Birth of an Economic Concept of Land'.

 His Synopsis: In recent years responses to a broad range of environmental issues, from climate change to conservation, have frequently been phrased in terms of the need to create markets for environmental 'goods'.
 Such schemes, heralding from the tradition of neoclassical economics, have frequently been shown to be problematic when put into practice.
 My research seeks to offer a critique of market-based approaches to environmental degradation by questioning the historical conditions of possibility of conceptualising the natural world as external to the sphere of economy.
 To do this, I interrogate economic thought of the eighteenth and early nineteenth centuries in order to understand the conceptions of nature which informed the development of the modern notion of economy.
 I am particularly interested in the significance of land as a central category in eighteenth century economic thought, and its subsequent decline as a concern of economists through the nineteenth century.
 The research highlights the problematic nature of conceiving environment in terms of economy, and points to a need to re-think conventional notions of the market economy if we are to make progress on the most pressing environmental issues of today.

-Lorenzo Genito started his programme in October 2014 on a University of Warwick Development and Alumni Relations Office studentship and is co-supervised with Ben Clift.
-His thesis is entitled, 'The Political Economy of Sovereign Bond Spreads: How Numerical Thresholds have Mediated Political Transitions in Italy'.
+Lorenzo Genito successfully defended his PhD at an examination held at the University of Warwick in January 2019.
+He started his programme in October 2014 on a University of Warwick Development and Alumni Relations Office studentship and was co-supervised with Ben Clift.
+His thesis was entitled, 'What Markets Fear: Understanding the European Sovereign Debt Crisis through the Lens of Repo Market Liquidity'.

 His Synopsis: My research investigates the political agenda to reform GDP and national accounting which has emerged since the financial crisis.
 In particular I study post-growth statistical initiatives by the UK government, the EU and the OECD.
 I locate these trends within a wider questioning of growth as the central development paradigm following the financial crisis, with governance institutions and NGOs increasingly interested in developing statistical evidence about the broader dimensions of economic ‘progress’, sustainability and the good life.
 Drawing on the ideas of Karl Polanyi, I examine how ideas about the nature of the economy and its relationship with society are evolving as a result of these initiatives, and the role market ideology plays in mediating these dynamics.
 I am interested in the implications of these developments for the prospects of a post-growth political economy with a broader vision of livelihood at its core.